 2. All of the Smithsonian Museums are free

 Museums are some of the best things to do in DC with toddlers and young kids.
-There are some museums that you have to pay to enter, such as the Holocaust Museum.
-Since we were on a budget, we picked only the free ones.
-By far, our kids loved the National Air and Space Museum the best.
-They have a great area designed for children with hands-on centers.
-We spent over an hour in a zone!
+There are some museums that charge admission, such as the Holocaust Museum, but since we were on a budget, we picked only the free ones.

 ⓘ TIP: Purchase a bag of astronaut ice cream.
 Kids think it is hilarious!